akoenig/prisma-kubernetes-deployment/readme.md

 # Graphcool Prisma – Kubernetes Deployment Demo

-Repository for demonstrating how to deploy a [Prisma](https://www.prismagraphql.com/)-based application to a [Kubernetes](https://kubernetes.io/) cluster.
+Repository for demonstrating how to deploy a [Prisma](https://www.prismagraphql.com/) server to a [Kubernetes](https://kubernetes.io/) cluster.

 ## Motivation